WoahPieStudios/RoguelikeDungeon/Documentation/articles/charactersetup_unity.md

 }
 ```

-If you’ll notice, I called the end function.
+If you’ll notice, I called the `End` function.
 You will have to call when the attack ends as normally nothing can remotely end an action unless in certain situations.
 So you have to consider those situations.

 ``` c#
 public class Test : Attack